urban233/PySSA/docs/source/help/protein_structure_analysis/distance_analysis.rst

 Details
 -------
-- During the distance analysis it is **not** possible to use PyMOL.
-- Everything that does not require PyMOL can still be used normally.
+- During the distance analysis, PySSA automatically generates scenes for residue pairs where the distance exceeds the configured cutoff.
+The cutoff value can be specified in the settings.
 - It is not possible to run another prediction or analysis while a distance analysis is running.
 - You can perform a distance analysis once.
 If you need to repeat the analysis, delete the corresponding protein pair first.